WLCG-AuthZ-WG/common-jwt-profile/profile.md

 *   **storage.read**: Read data.
 Only applies to “online” resources such as disk (as opposed to “nearline” such as tape where the **stage** authorization should be used in addition).
 *   **storage.create**: Upload data.
 This includes renaming files if the destination file does not already exist.
-This capability includes the creation of directories and subdirectories at the specified path, and the creation of any non-existent directories required to create the path itself (note the server implementation MUST NOT automatically create directories for a client).
+This capability includes the creation of directories and subdirectories at the specified path, and the creation of any non-existent directories required to create the path itself.
 This authorization DOES NOT permit overwriting or deletion of stored data.
 The driving use case for a separate `storage.create` scope is to enable stage-out of data from jobs on a worker node.
 *   **storage.modify**: Change data.
 This includes renaming files, creating new files, and writing data.
 This permission includes overwriting or replacing stored data in addition to deleting or truncating data.
 This is a strict superset of `storage.create`.
 *   **storage.stage**: Read the data, potentially causing data to be staged from a nearline resource to an online resource.
 This is a superset of `storage.read`.